json-everything/json-everything-docs/_docs/schema/schemagen/conditional-generation.md

 Here we can see that depending on the value of `type`, we either want `intProp` or `stringProp` to also be required.

-As of v3.3.0, _JsonSchema.Net.Generation_ includes the ability to define conditional constraints like these.
+As of v3.3.0, _JsonSchema.Net.Generation_ includes the ability to define conditional constraints like these and more.

-> Currently this system only supports matching discrete values, not ranges, which is a feature that may be added at a later date.
-{: .prompt-info }

 ## Condition groups {#conditional-groups}

 The first step to defining conditional constraints is to set up some condition groups.
 Condition groups allow you to define one or more conditions into groups, and for each group, every condition must be met before the constraints for that group can apply.
 (See [below](#conditional-constraints) to learn how to apply constraints conditionally.)

-This can be done with either the `[If]` or the `[IfEnum]` attributes.
-These are special attributes that are applied to the type itself.
+Condition groups can be defined with one of the `[If*]` attributes, which are special attributes that are applied to the type itself.

 ### `[If]` {#if-attribute}

-The `[If]` attribute takes three parameters:
+The `[If]` attribute creates a condition involving a discrete value.
+It takes three parameters:

 - `propertyName` - This is the name of the property on the object.
 Ideally, you'll want to use the `nameof()` C# keyword for this to support compiler checking even if you're using a different naming method.
 - `value` - This is the expected value for the property you named above.
-The condition will apply when the property is this value.
+The condition will apply when the property equals this value.
 The value can be any compiler-constant value, but really should be JSON-compatible.
 So strings, numbers, and booleans are generally best.
 Enum values will work, too, but `[IfEnum]` may be a better option if you're using an enum property.
 - `group` - This is a key that identifies a group for this condition.
 It can be any compiler-constant value.

-### `[IfEnum]` {#ifenum-attribute}

-The `[IfEnum]` attribute takes only one parameter: `propertyName` from above, but it _must_ be an enum property.

-This attribute will generate a group for each of the values defined by the enum, and the key for that group is the enum value itself.

-### Example {#condition-group-examples}
+#### Example {#if-example}

 The example starts by defining a person which contains a couple properties that we want to constrain conditionally.